ovh/docs/pages/cloud/private-cloud/vmware_register_vmx/guide.en-gb.md

 order: 06
 ---

-**Last updated 22/03/2021**
+**Last updated 22th March 2021**

 ## Objective

-Following an incident, some virtual machines no longer appear in your vSphere inventory, but all files are still present in the datastores.
+Following an incident, some virtual machines may no longer appear in your vSphere inventory, but all files are still present in the datastores.

-**Find out how to reregister VMs from a datastore in your vSphere inventory**
+**Find out how to reregister VMs from a datastore in your vSphere inventory.**

 ## Requirements

-- Access to your vSphere [interface](../login-vsphere-interface/)
+- access to your vSphere [interface](../login-vsphere-interface/)
-- You must have datastores containing the virtual machine files.
+- datastores containing the virtual machine files

 ## Instructions